AaltoSciComp/python-debugging/introduction.rst

 3. Fix

-   - Replacing the erronous code with correct code
+   - Replacing the erroneous code with correct code

 4. Test